JLeigh101/deep-learning-challenge/Model_Report.md

 - I added more layers, removed more columns, added additional hidden nodes, and switched up the activation functions associated with each layer in an attempt to achieve higher model accuracy.

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+Overall, the deep learning model was around 73% accurate in predicting the classification problem.
+Using a model with greater correlation between input and output would likely result in higher prediction accuracy.
+This could be achieved by doing additional data cleanup up front, as well as by using a model with different activation functions and iterating until higher accuracy is reached.